 - Yes, there are Social Security Work Incentives including Impairment Related Work Expenses (IRWE) and other work incentives that may reduce your countable income and assist you in staying eligible for SSDI as well as Medicaid.
-A benefits counselor will be able to provide information about these options. - There are additional income eligibility groups for accessing Medicaid and Medicaid Waivers: o If you are working or have other incomes sources (like SSDI/SSDAC) there is a Special Income Limit for that allows you to have total monthly gross income of up to 3 times the amount of the annual SSI Federal Benefit Rate (2020 amount= \$783 x 3=\$2349) and retain your eligibility for Medicaid Waiver services.
-You still must keep your assets below \$2000. - o You may be eligible for the Apple Healthcare for Workers with Disability Program.
-Apple Healthcare for workers with disabilities allows an individual with a disability who is working to "Buy in" to Medicaid.
-You pay a premium based on your income.
-Apple Healthcare for Workers with disabilities does NOT have an asset limit.
+A benefits counselor will be able to provide information about these options. - There are additional income eligibility groups for accessing Medicaid and Medicaid Waivers: - o If you are working or have other incomes sources (like SSDI/SSDAC) there is a Special Income Limit for that allows you to have total monthly gross income of up to 3 times the amount of the annual SSI Federal Benefit Rate (2025 amount=967x3=\$2,901) and retain your eligibility for Medicaid Waiver services.
+You still must keep your assets below \$2000. - You may be eligible for the Apple Health for Workers with Disability (HWD) Program.
+Apple HWD allows an individual with a disability who is working to "Buy in" to Medicaid.
+You pay a monthly premium based on your income.
+Apple HWD does NOT have an asset limit.